-Unit Method of Assessment Weighting 1 - Exploring User Interface Internal - This unit is 30% of overall qualification Design Principles and completed during lesson • Project Planning Techniques time.
-It is marked by your 2 - Collecting, Presenting teacher and checked by the 30% of overall qualification and Interpreting Data exam board. • 3 - Effective Digital Working This is an exam unit that is 40% of overall qualification Practices marked by the exam board. ·
+Component Method of Assessment Weighting 1 - Exploring User Interface Design Principles and Internal coursework (60%) This unit is completed 30% of overall qualification Project Planning Techniques during lesson time in Year 2 - Collecting, Presenting and Interpreting Data 10 and 11.
+30% of overall qualification 3 - Effective Digital Working Practices External examination (40%) This is an exam unit that is 40% of overall qualification marked by the exam board.